Get an Appointment with a Lawyer Now

 Gifts in Property Settlements

 A property settlement is calculated based on the contribution each spouse made to the relationship, from their net worth at the start of the relationship to their income and their contribution to the household.
 Gifts are considered a contribution that the recipient brings to the relationship.
 For example, if someone receives a car as a gift from their parents, then that vehicle is an asset that the recipient brought to the relationship.
-When the relationship ends, it is common for people to try and claim these gifts as theirs rather than allowing them to form part of the pool of marital assets.
+When the relationship ends, it is common for people to try and claim these gifts as theirs rather than allowing them to form part of the pool of relationship assets.

-If a court is required to determine ownership of a gift, they will ask whether the gift was intended only for one spouse, or whether the gift was given for the benefit of both spouses.
-It is likely that upon the breakdown of a short marriage each spouse will retain individual gifts that they brought to the relationship.
+If a Court is required to determine ownership of a gift, they will ask whether the gift was intended only for one spouse, or whether the gift was given for the benefit of both spouses, how the gift was used during the relationship and the benefit that this gift brought to the relationship.

 Gifts Between Spouses